ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.knx/README.md

 This is normally port 3671.

 ### phys.
 EIB Address
-Fill in free phys. address corresponding to your KNX-architecture, **BUT NOT the same like your KNX Gateway has!**
+Fill in free phys. address corresponding to your KNX-architecture, **BUT NOT the address of your KNX Gateway!** May not end in 0 !!!

 ### debug-Level
-Extends the output Level of the adapter for debugging purposes
+Extends the output level of the adapter for debugging purposes.

 ### Upload knxproj
 here you can upload your ETS Export in `knxproj` format.

-After successful import a dialog shows the number of imported object.
+After successful import a dialog shows the number of imported objects.
 Now press "save & close" and the adapter should start.
-While starting the adapter reads all groupAddresses with read-Flag.
-This could take a while and can produce a high load on your KNX-bus.
+While starting the adapter reads all group addresses with read-Flag.
+This might take a while and can produce a high load on your KNX-bus.
 But the values in your vis are updated after start.

 ### Objects
 Here is under knx.0 the group address tree like in your ETS project.